-The Inashco metals recovery facility, owned and operated by Inashco North America Lancaster, LLC, concluded the third full year of operating.
-Subsequently, due primarily to low metal content of ash, Inashco ceased operations at its facility in March 2023 and the Authority stopped delivering ash to the facility on March 1, 2023.
-The Authority received the last payment from Inashco for its note receivable on February 1, 2023.
+Inashco metals recovery facility, owned and operated by Inashco North America Lancaster, LLC ceased operations at its facility in March 2023 and the Authority stopped delivering ash to the facility on March 1, 2023.
+The Authority received the last payment from Inashco for the note receivable on February 1, 2023.
 The note is secured by a first lien security interest in all assets of Inashco except for the rolling stock secured to Volvo, in which the Authority has a perfected second position security interest and a one-year renewing \$500,000 letter of credit.
 The principal balance on the note receivable as of March 10, 2023 was \$7,501,805.
-Inashco and the Authority executed a Termination Agreement effective March 20, 2023 in which the Authority will acquire collateral with a fair market value of \$3,514,490 and will draw the \$500,000 letter of credit.
-Further, Inashco agreed to purchase certain collateral at a value of \$730,000.
-The net impact to the 2022 financial statements is a write-off of the note in the amount of \$3,487,315.
-The Authority recognized \$433,333 of metal sales revenue in 2022.
-Further, the Authority earned \$410,581 of interest in 2022 on the original \$11,000,000 loan issued to Inashco.
+Inashco and the Authority executed a Termination Agreement effective March 20, 2023 in which the Authority acquired collateral with a fair market value of \$3,514,490 and drew down the \$500,000 letter of credit.
+Inashco purchased certain collateral at a value of \$730,000.
+Subsequently, Inashco and the Authority entered into an addendum to the original termination agreement on September 15, 2023.
+This addendum requires payment of \$70,000 from Inashco to the Authority for additional retained equipment and salvage material value.
+Payment will be applied to the Authority's obligation to reimburse Inashco \$240,000 for removal of the equipment and structural steel.
+Net payment of \$170,000 is anticipated be paid to Inashco in 2024.
+Additionally, the Termination Agreement transfers the ownership of the operating permit bond funds from Inashco to the Authority, a value of \$244,128.
+All appropriate closure actions have been taken and are awaiting PADEP's approval.
+Upon PADEP's closure and post-closure approval of the facility, the bond funds will be released to the Authority.

-Disposal of waste and ash in the first stage of the Frey Farm Landfill Vertical Expansion concluded and filling commenced within the second stage in June 2022.
-The first stage provided 1.14 million cubic yards or approximately 2.5 years of fill capacity.
-During 2022, the Authority filled 140,570 cubic yards into the first stage resulting in 75.5% of the total stage one capacity or total volume filled of 860,932 cubic yards.
+Disposal of waste and ash in the first stage of the Frey Farm Landfill Vertical Expansion (FFVE) concluded and filling commenced within the second stage in June 2022.
+The first stage provided 1.14 million cubic yards or approximately 2.5 years of fill capacity and the second stage provides an additional 1.71 million cubic yards or approximately 4 years of fill capacity.
+During 2023, the Authority filled 408,010 cubic yards into the second stage, utilizing 24% of stage 2 capacity.
+To date, the Authority has filled 1,454,554 cubic yards into the FFVE, which represents 51% of the total combined stage 1 and 2 capacities.
 Filling of the unused stage one capacity will take place in future years as the layers of the entire vertical expansion are constructed and filled.
-Construction on the second stage of the Frey Farm Landfill Vertical Expansion completed June 2022 at a total project cost of \$11,523,398.
-The Authority began filling the second stage on June 14, 2022 and placed 223,285 cubic yards in 2022, or 13% of the total stage two capacity.
-The second stage provides 1.71 million cubic yards or approximately 4 years of fill capacity.
 The entire vertical expansion project, encompassing three stages, affords the Authority 6.4 million cubic yards or approximately 18 years of fill capacity.
-The Frey Farm Landfill Vertical Expansion capacity is estimated to be exhausted by 2038.
+The FFVE capacity is estimated to be exhausted by 2038.